History of Marines in Timeline

 1968: Reorganization of Infantería de Marina

-In 1968, the Infantería de Marina was reorganized as a separate corps within the Argentine Navy.
+In 1968, the Argentine Infantería de Marina was reorganized as a separate corps within the Navy.

-1970: Reorganization under Khmer National Navy
+1970: Reorganisation under Khmer National Navy

 After Lon Nol’s coup of 1970, FARK was reorganised to be Khmer National Armed Forces (FANK) and the naval infantry came under the jurisdiction of the Khmer National Navy (MNK).

-1970: Cambodian Marine Corps Active During Civil War
+1970: Cambodian Marine Corps active

 November 1971: Formation of 307th Marine Infantry Battalion